 The best place to find information about Udon is udonmap and if you join the forum there is plenty of members who reside in Udon that can answer most questions and they produce a local magazine of current affairs.

-Crucially you need to remember at all times that you are in a rural borough and it can be a bit unruly at times.
-If you frequent the city bars where Thais hang out on a Saturday night it stands a good chance you will witness a fight or some public disorder.
-Whatever you do "Do not get involved".
-A friend separated two Thai men and they set about him in unison apparently reunited in their friendship.
+The city is very welcoming of foreigners but if you venture out into rural Udon remember at all times that you are in the countryside and it can be a bit unruly in the villages.
+If you frequent the beer bars where Thais hang out on a Saturday night it stands a good chance you will witness a fight or some public disorder.
+Whatever you do; "Do not get involved".
+A friend separated two Thai men once and they set about him in unison apparently reunited in their friendship.
 This happened because he is a falang and Thais are notoriously patriotic giving them the sudden desire to be protective of each other.
-My missus and I were driving back from Kok Vichai to Udon at 11.30pm and just outside Kut Chap is a popular bar with young Thai men and their Sang Thip.
+My missus and I were driving back from Kok Vichai to Udon at 11.30pm and just outside Kut Chap is a popular bar with young Thai men and their Lao Khao.
 It was chucking it down with rain with poor visibility but I could see something flapping in the road.
 I slowed to a standstill and watched a drunken lad get up with a big grin and soaked through with all his mates on the bar veranda laughing.
 This is a favourite trick for street robbery so do not get out of your vehicle late at night.
 Tourists fall for the false sense of security you get because you are on holiday and rural Thailand is not a safe place if you are foolhardy.

 There are plenty to choose from and though none of them will blow you away you're unlikely to get a bad one either.
 Some that I have stayed in include the Centara or what used to be known as Charoensri next to the Shopping complex in Prajak Road and the Charoen Hotel in Phrosi Road both of which failed to make an impact which is very unfair considering how good both these hotels are.
 I travel in my day job as well as abroad and every time I walk into the foyer I know instantly whether I am going to like it or not.
 Both of the Charoens are a not and I don't know why.
 I stayed at both when they were low on guests and maybe the size of the hotel kills any homely feeling.
 They have a clinical feel to them which is a shame because they both have bell hops and spacious rooms and good food and they are very reasonably priced.
 But I still didn't really like them or feel comfortable.